muji2498/CommandMod/README.md

 > **TIP:** if you are making multiple commands that can be grouped together then prefix them with a common name, sort of like this `test.command1` `test.command2` <br/>

-`CommandName` : Required - The name of the command. <br> `OnlyHost` : Default = false - Flag that only allows the host to run the command <br>
-`Roles` : Default = Roles.None - The Role(s) needed inorder to execute the command.
+`CommandName` : Required - The name of the command. <br> `Roles` : Default = Roles.None - The Role(s) needed inorder to execute the command.

 >**NOTE:** Commands must have the parameters shown below, they can be named anything.
 In the args array it will pass in the arguments of the command,